filip-pr/Uni-Art/README.md

 A program I created as a semester project at a university.

-Allows of conversion of almost any image/video type to a corresponding data type made only out of Unicode characters and of course their playback (video players also supports audio).
+Allows for conversion of almost any image/video type to a corresponding data type made only out of Unicode characters and of course their playback (video player also supports audio).

 Uni-Art allows for a great deal of customization like: